18 Comments

 I love em dashes so much.
 Thanks for a great post!

-Danielle Holmes's avatar
+Danielle Midsummer's avatar

 I'll be holding on to this description forever: